 -

-Extra attention to recovery (stretching, sauna, meditation, or just rest)
+Extra attention to recovery (stretching, sauna, meditation, or simply rest)

-In terms of nutrition, you can already make significant gains by making simple switches:
+In terms of nutrition, you can already make significant gains with simple switches:

 -